-Let EBMUD's beautiful, award-winning plant book inspire you to do great things with your garden.
-You can also view and search by plant type (i.e. shrub, tree, perennial), name, genus, or by generic garden terms, such as "flower" or "path".
+Let EBMUD's award-winning plant book inspire you and view and search by plant type (i.e. shrub, tree, perennial), name, genus, or by generic garden terms, such as "flower" or "path".

 |Ace Garden Center, Grand Ave.||Oakland|

 |Sloat Garden Center||

 Our favorite plants hand-picked by EBMUD's Landscape Advisory Committee for their ease and success.

 100 "All Stars" were field-tested by UC Davis Arboretum and found to work great, even under difficult conditions.

 Master Gardeners highlighted these beautiful plants that perform well, attract wildlife, and reduce the need for pesticides.

 Download a Bay-Friendly Plant List for your specific need: lawn alternatives, butterfly plants, hedges, plants that don't need shearing, etc.